methodicalcloud/everythingshouldbevirtual.com/_posts/2019/2019-02-05-Streamlining-OS-Deployments.md

 tags:
   - Ansible
   - Packer
+excerpt: "How often do you find yourself maintaining OS images or templates?
+As most know, this is a tedious process that never ends—spinning up a bare VM,..."
 ---
 > UPDATE: **2023-05-11** - I found this post in my backlog, and it was never published or finished, as you can see.
 This conversation continues to be something that I regularly have.
 So, I will leave this post unfinished and eventually publish an updated version or an appendix.